code-of-kai/git-foil/README.md

 **Does this protect against GitHub employees reading my code?**
 Yes.
 They see ciphertext.
 Six layers of ciphertext.
 Useless without your master key file.

-**What about laptop theft?**
+**What if my laptop is stolen?**
-GitFoil doesn't protect against that.
-Your `master.key` file is unencrypted on disk by default (like SSH keys).
-Use full disk encryption (FileVault, BitLocker, LUKS) to protect local data and keys.
-Or use `--password` flag for encrypted key storage.
+If you used password protection during init (recommended), your master key is encrypted and useless to the thief without your password.
+If you chose plaintext key storage, the key is protected only by filesystem permissions—use full disk encryption (FileVault, BitLocker, LUKS) to protect local data.

 **What if I lose my master key?**
 Your encrypted data in Git is unrecoverable.
 But your working directory files are still there, unencrypted, on your computer.
 They're just regular files.